Secured Business Finance Options

 We advise you to review terms, charges and fees on our agreements before you commit to anything.

-IF YOU DEFAULT OR PAYMENTS ARE NOT KEPT UP ON YOUR AGREEMENT AND THE AGREEMENT IS TERMINATED YOUR SECURITY MAY BE AT RISK.
-IT WILL MAKE OBTAINING CREDIT MORE DIFFICULT.
+IF YOU DEFAULT OR PAYMENTS ARE NOT KEPT UP ON YOUR AGREEMENT AND THE AGREEMENT IS TERMINATED ANY SECURITY GIVEN BY A GUARANTOR OR CHARGEE MAY BE AT RISK AND THE PROPERTY CHARGED COULD BE REPOSSESSED.
+IT MAY ALSO MAKE OBTAINING CREDIT MORE DIFFICULT AND (WHILE NOT RESTRICTING ANY OTHER RIGHTS WE MAY HAVE) WE MAY TAKE SOME OR ALL OF THE ACTION SET OUT BELOW AGAINST YOU OR ANY GUARANTOR OR CHARGEE.

 - Placing a default on the customer’s credit file; or

-- Appointment of a Receiver over the customer’s property or issue court proceedings to enforce their right to possession and sale of the property under the terms of the legal charge;
+- Appointment of a Receiver over the property charged or issue of court proceedings to enforce the right to possession and sale of the property under the terms of the legal charge;

 If you experience payment issues or your business stops trading, we strongly advise you to contact our customer services/collections department straight away who will try to help you and work with you.